ItsCodeOutside/llm-workflow/readme.md

 ### LLMs

-You can use this with Gemini or Ollama.
+You can use this with ChatGPT or Ollama.
 Getting Ollama to work was a little frustrating because I was working across multiple machines.
 Here's the command that worked for me:

 `env OLLAMA_HOST=192.168.0.1:8080 OLLAMA_ORIGINS=* OLLAMA_MODELS=/usr/share/ollama/.ollama/models/ ollama serve`